foxit-esign-dev/salesforce-overview/README.md

 # Salesforce Exercise -- Page Layout Retrieval

-Please implement the function `getLayoutNamesForObject(String objectName)` available in the LayoutRetrival.cls class that will:
+Please implement the function `getLayoutNamesForObject(String objectName)` available in the LayoutRetrieval.cls class that will:

 - Leverage the given Metadata API to return all of the possible layout names for a given Salesforce object